James Bond music: "Suspense" motif

-Composers (Eon Productions)
+Composers

 The largest contributions to the Bond films, save for the "James Bond Theme", are works from John Barry.
 Barry composed eleven Bond soundtracks and is credited with the creation of "007" (dominated by brass and percussion) and the popular orchestral theme from On Her Majesty's Secret Service.

 Next to Barry, David Arnold is the series' most regular composer.
 He composed the scores for five Bond films: Tomorrow Never Dies through Quantum of Solace.
 His orchestrations combined with electronic rhythm elements gave the Pierce Brosnan era its musical identity.
-Arnold was essentially Barry's anointed successor, Barry having recommended Arnold to Barbara Broccoli when she took over the Bond films from her father Albert R. Broccoli.
+John Barry recommended Arnold to producer Barbara Broccoli when she took over the Bond films from her father, Albert R. Broccoli.

 Other major composers and record-producers include George Martin, Bill Conti, Michael Kamen, Marvin Hamlisch, Éric Serra, Thomas Newman and Hans Zimmer.
 Each of these composed for only one Bond film, with the exception of Newman.
 The departures from John Barry had various causes; sometimes Barry declined in order to avoid paying double income tax—US and UK.
 Barry died in 2011.
-Sometimes the director of a Bond film had worked with the composer of his choice on other films – the latter happened to David Arnold with Skyfall and Spectre.
+Sometimes the director of a Bond film had worked with the composer of his choice on other films – the latter happened to Thomas Newman with Skyfall and Spectre.